Description

 Many campuses are finding it hard to recruit and engage student leaders because of the lack of continuity in student participation due to COVID-19 and limited knowledge of prior in-person community engagement.
 This gap has resulted in the need for additional training, orientation and education of those students who are engaging in community-based learning opportunities.
 Community organizations also had significant interruptions to their operations so those who coordinate engagement at colleges are scrambling to rebuild these essential long-term reciprocal partnerships.

-Gather your faculty and staff who oversee service and community engagement opportunities on your campus and join us on July 24, 2024.
+Gather your faculty and staff who oversee service and community engagement opportunities on your campus.
 Our presenter will share how through a reimagined student preparation and training program, peer support and mentoring model, and directed community partner check-ins, her team was able to rebuild intentional and critical community engagement programs on her campus.

 Leave this session with a broader view of community engagement – beyond traditional service-learning and volunteerism – to create a variety of learning and meaningful leadership development opportunities for your students.